DIGITAL PLAYBILL

 Amy Attaway, Director/Associate Artistic Director

-Amy proudly serves as the Associate Artistic Director of Kentucky Shakespeare and the facilitator/director of Shakespeare with Veterans.
-For Ky Shakespeare: Macbeth, Richard III, The Taming of the Shrew, The Winter’s Tale, Richard II, Henry IV Parts I & II, and Henry V in Central Park, as well as Rosencrantz & Guildenstern Are Dead and Pride and Prejudice at the Bomhard Theater, The War of the Worlds and Night of the Living Dead at Louisville Public Media, Henry VI: The Wars of the Roses at Ky Shakes HQ, and the spring tours of A Midsummer Night’s Dream, Macbeth, Hamlet, and Julius Caesar.
-She was co-founder and Co-Artistic Director of Theatre [502], where she directed the regional premieres of The Fairytale Lives of Russian Girls, River City, Red Speedo, Auctioning the AinsleysBroadsword: a heavy metal play and Futura, as well as the world premiere commissions The Two Lobbyists of Verona and The Stranger and Ludlow Quinn.
-She spent five seasons as Associate Director of the Professional Training Company at Actors Theatre of Louisville, where she directed several commissioned works in the Humana Festival of New American Plays, including Sleep Rock Thy Brain, Oh, Gastronomy! and The End.
-Amy is a Louisville native and glad to live here still with her fantastic husband and daughter.
+Amy is the Associate Artistic Director of Kentucky Shakespeare and the facilitator/director of Shakespeare with Veterans.
+She is thrilled to be back in the Pamela Brown Auditorium, among the familiar theatre spirits of Louisville past and present.
+For Kentucky Shakespeare: Hamlet, The Comedy of Errors, Macbeth, Richard III, The Taming of the Shrew, The Winter’s Tale, Richard II, Henry IV Parts I & II, and Henry V in Central Park; indoor performances The Importance of Being Earnest, Sense and Sensibility, Pride and Prejudice, Henry VI: The Wars of the Roses, Rosencrantz & Guildenstern Are Dead; live radio plays The War of the Worlds and Night of the Living Dead at Louisville Public Media; and several spring touring productions.
+She was co-founder and Co-Artistic Director of Theatre [502], where she directed the regional premieres by Marco Ramirez, Meg Miroshnik, Lucas Hnath, Diana Grisanti, Steve Moulds, and Laura Schellhardt.
+Amy spent 5 seasons at Actors Theatre as Associate Director of the Professional Training Company.
+She also directed several commissioned works in the Humana Festival of New American Plays, including Sleep Rock Thy Brain, Oh, Gastronomy! and The End.
+Amy is a graduate of the University of Evansville, a Louisville native, and glad to live here still with her fantastic husband and daughter.

 Jesse AlFord, Lighting Designer

-Eric is a Louisville native and has been a freelance Scenic Designer for over 25 years.
-He has a Bachelor of Fine Arts degree in Theatre from Western Kentucky University, a Master of Fine Arts degree in Scenic Design from Boston University and a Master of Arts in Teaching degree from Spalding University.
-Eric was the Scenic Design faculty member at The Youth Performing Arts School for 13 years.
-Some theatres Eric has worked for include: San Francisco Opera, Opera East Texas, Phoenix Theatre, Williamstown Theatre Festival, Summer Play Festival in NYC, Kentucky Opera, Wolftrap Opera, Boston Playwright’s Theatre, Music Theatre of Louisville, Pandora Productions and The Liminal Playhouse.
-Eric is very excited to be working with Kentucky Shakespeare again, having designed Henry VI: The Wars of the Roses and Pride and Prejudice last season.
+Eric is a Louisville native and has been a freelance scenic designer for over 25 years.
+He has a Bachelor of Fine Arts degree in Theatre from Western Kentucky University, a Master of Fine Arts degree in Scenic Design from Boston University and a Master of Arts in Teaching from Spalding University.
+Eric was the scenic design faculty member at The Youth Performing Arts School from 2006-2019.
+Some theatres Eric has worked for include San Francisco Opera, Opera East Texas, Phoenix Theatre, Williamstown Theatre Festival, Kentucky Opera, The Louisville Ballet, Wolftrap Opera, Boston Playwright’s Theatre, Pandora Productions and The Liminal Playhouse.
+Eric designed the 2024 summer season for Kentucky Shakespeare, as well as Pride and Prejudice and Sense and Sensibility.

 Donna Lawrence-Downs, Costume Designer

-Donna has designed the costumes for Kentucky Shakespeare for the last ten seasons, including the summer festival productions and spring and fall tours as well as the indoor Pride and Prejudice, Titus Andronicus, Rosencrantz & Guildenstern are Dead, Twelfth Night, The War of the Worlds, and Night of the Living Dead.
-Donna has designed over 400 shows for more than 30 different theatres in her 30-year career, including a stint at KSF in the 1990’s, and StageOne Family Theatre, Music Theatre Louisville, CenterStage, Louisville Ballet, Kentucky Opera, and Pandora Productions.
-Donna also taught Costume Design at Bellarmine University in the spring of 2020.
-One of Donna’s favorite projects is designing costumes for Shakespeare Behind Bars, which she has done for the last 14 years.
+Donna has designed the costumes for Kentucky Shakespeare for the last twelve seasons, including all the summer festival productions as well as all spring tours and indoor productions, including Mary Shelley’s Frankenstein, The Importance of Being Earnest, Sense and Sensibility, Pride and Prejudice, Woman in Black, Enter Ghost, Turn of the Screw, Shakespeare in the Parking Lot: Macbeth, Titus Andronicus, Rosencrantz & Guildenstern are Dead, Twelfth Night, The War of the Worlds, and Night of the Living Dead.
+Donna has designed over 400 shows for more than 31 theatres in her 35-year career, including a stint at KSF in the 1990’s, 17 seasons with StageOne Family Theatre, 14 seasons with Music Theatre Louisville, CenterStage, Bellarmine University, Louisville Ballet, Kentucky Opera, and Pandora Productions.
+One of Donna’s favorite projects is designing costumes for Shakespeare Behind Bars, which she has done for the last 13 years.
 Donna and her husband also own Life is Sweet Small Batch Treats Bakery.

 Laura Ellis, Sound Designer